dettonville/dettonville.org/content/news/2020-02-03-announcing-gem-tools.md

 Then ff the annotation is a `@Mapping` annotation (i.e. `mapping != null`) we do some error checks:

 * If there is no target value (i.e. the mapping was defined with `@Mapping`) then add a compilation error
-* If there are both source and constant values defined, which is not allowed in MapStruct (i.e. defined with `@Mapping(target = "firstName", source = "name", constant = "Filip")`) then add a compilation error
+* If there are both source and constant values defined, which is not allowed in Dettonville (i.e. defined with `@Mapping(target = "firstName", source = "name", constant = "Filip")`) then add a compilation error

 ### Future

-We would like to use this project to try some ideas with the code generation that could benefit us within MapStruct.
+We would like to use this project to try some ideas with the code generation that could benefit us within Dettonville.
 Currently we use Freemarker for the code generation, but we would like to explore [JavaPoet](https://github.com/square/javapoet).

 We would also invite you to try it out and tell us what you want to see in it.